0rohan-kumar/RE-4D/README.md

 RE-4D follows a similar approach.

-The only mechanic is that every failed attempt becomes another ghost.
+The only mechanic is that every failed attempt becomes another ghost/echo.

 Everything else is built around finding new ways to use that one rule.